ideas42ventures/ideas42ventures.com/README.md

 ## Code formatting

 We format all JavaScript, CSS, and HTML with [Prettier](https://prettier.io).
 We use the [lint-staged with husky approach](https://prettier.io/docs/en/precommit.html#option-1-lint-stagedhttpsgithubcomokonetlint-staged) to make sure formatting happens for all contributors.

+## A note about inline styles

+For production builds, we put all CSS in the `head` of each page.
+This helps avoid layout shift during page load.

+During dev builds–with `yarn start`–all CSS is compiled to an external `site.css`.
+We include that file with a `link` element in the head.